The Pug Dog Welfare & Rescue Association

 Join Our Facebook Mega Auction

-Our Facebook Mega Auction raises continual and essential funds for our charity’s pugs in need.
+Our Facebook Mega Auction is active throughout the year, raising constant and essential funds for our charity’s pugs in need.

-This year we have featured some fantastic antique and vintage collectibles among with the typical goodies that are donated and often made by our generous supporters.
+This year we will feature some fantastic antique and vintage collectibles among with the typical goodies that are donated and often made by our generous supporters.

-With 5,500 members, don’t miss out, and make sure to join the group when the admin team is back, if you are not a member already.
+Don’t miss out and make sure to join the group if you are not a member already.
+We have 5,500 members.

 You are able to donate your own items for auction or for raffles too!